huohuoren4/docs/python/flask/user_guide/application.md

 ## Accessing and Modifying the Session {#accessing-and-modifying-the-session}

-To access Flask’s context variables, mainly [session](https://flask.palletsprojects.com/en/2.3.x/api/#flask.session), use the client in a `with` statement.
+To access Flask’s context variables, mainly `session`, use the client in a `with` statement.
 The app and request context will remain active after making a request, until the `with` block ends.

 ```python
 from flask import session